MarkWilcock/Generative-AI-Course/10 Introduction.md

 -	Helpful – LLM follows instructions, gives answers,
 -	Honest – LLM is factual, provides accurate information, acknowledges when it is unsure
 -	Harmless – do not exhibit bias or is offensive.
 Does not suggest harmful or dangerous activities.

+## Models vs Products
+We interact with a LLM through a user interface (UI) or an application.
+The UI talks directly to the model.
+The UI may provide certain helpful capabilities.
+For example, the ChatGPT web user interface keeps note of the previous prompts and responses in a conversation and resubmits those with the latest prompt so that the LLM always has the entire conversation history.

+If needed, we can talk directly with the model, typically using a Python script.
+For example, what do you think this Python snippet does?

+> completion = client.chat.completions.create(
+>    model="gpt-3.5-turbo",
+>    messages=[
+>      {"role": "system", "content": "You are a poet and an expert in Python."},
+>      {"role": "user", "content": "Compose a poem that explains the list, dics and tuples."} ])

 ## Knowledge Check
 Which of the following is true of LLMs?